 Even after ATS and phone screens, unstructured interviews reward first impressions.
 Candidate four in a back-to-back slate faces cognitive fatigue — raters drift toward heuristics.
 Structure beats charm when evaluators are depleted.

 One-way and panel video require spoken resume engineering: complete sentences, explicit verbs, numeric results out loud.
 Treat async video as transcript, not conversation.
+Pause deliberately between stories so scorers can segment your proof points.

-#Reference alignment and practice under fatigue
+#Reference alignment and sponsorship

 Prep references on the same three outcomes you emphasize in narrative.
 Divergent reference stories undo careful positioning.
 Ask: "What would you say if asked about [specific initiative]?"
 Give them the 3S version you want echoed.

 Practice under fatigue deliberately.
 Search processes are marathons — narrative coherence on day five of interviews separates candidates who read as consistent from those who drift.
-Sponsorship vs mentorship: you need advocates who spend political capital, not only advisors who cheer from the sidelines.

 #What to do this week